ibrahim-kiri/ibrahim-kiri/README.md

 # Hey, I'm Ibrahim

-💻 **Software Developer**
+**Software Developer**
-⚙️ Passionate about crafting scalable and elegant software solutions
-🌍 Ugandan roots | Open to global collaboration
+Ugandan | Open to global collaboration
-🎧 Music fuels my creativity |  ⚽ Football keeps me sharp
+🎧 Music is my guy |  ⚽ Football keeps me sharp

----

 ## About Me
 I’m a **Full-Stack Developer** who loves building software that solves real problems and delivers great user experiences.
 My passion for software development was clear, but my journey initially led me into **Network and System Administration**.
 While that path strengthened my understanding of systems and infrastructure, my heart was always drawn back to **software development**.
 That passion reignited when I realized that through code, I could **build something meaningful, tools people can use freely, and technology that can change the world in positive ways**.